th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/speech-to-text.md

 - Language Model Mixing: Possibility to mix the language with a pre-built model

 ### Open Transcription
-By default deepspeech only knows the words you wrote in the sentence.ini.
-For us it's sufficient to recognise the intents of the user.
+By default DeepSpeech only knows the words you wrote in the sentence.ini.
+For us it's sufficient to recognize the intents of the user.
 But when you want to add a chat functionality to your voice assistant it would be good to be able to transcript open text and not only the words in the sentence.ini.
-You can activate the open transcription, by set ``speech_to_text.deepspeech.open_transcription`` ìn your profile.json to ``true``, or by check the checkbox for open transcription the rhasspy settings menu under text to speech.
+You can activate the open transcription, by set ``speech_to_text.deepspeech.open_transcription`` ìn your profile.json to ``true``, or by check the checkbox for open transcription the Rhasspy settings menu under text to speech.
-When you restart your rhasspy now, rhasspy asks you to download 2GB of data.
+When you restart your Rhasspy now, Rhasspy asks you to download 2GB of data.
 After it's done, Rhasspy starts the training, and the opentranscription is available.

 ### Silence Detection